Paperspace/hyperopt-keras-sample/README.md

 On successfully creating a hyperparameter experiment it should return something like this:

 ```
-Hyperparameter created with ID: <experiment_id> and started
+Hyperparameter created with ID: <experiment-id> and started
 ```

 _Note: currently there not a CLI option to pass `experimentEnv` json to start hyperparameter with specific ENV values.
 However this functionality is available via the `/hyperopt/create_and_start` HTTP API call._